Colorado DUI Defense

 The Secret To Getting A Colorado Driver License If You've Lost Your License in Another State

-So, if any state has a hold on your license, it keeps you from getting a license in all the other states which are members of the Compact.
-Which is almost all the other states.
-In fact, even some of the non-Compact states won't give you a license if yours has been taken away by another state.
+So, if any compact state has a hold on your license, it keeps you from getting a license in all the other states which are members of the Compact.
+Which is all the all states except Massachusetts and Michigan.
+In fact they may no give you a license if yours has been taken away by another state.

 There is one exception to this.
 And that is Colorado.

-You see, Colorado will give you a license if the applicable Colorado law allows you to drive here, if you are a Colorado resident ("Resident" means any person who owns or operates any business in this state or any person who has resided within this state continuously for a period of ninety days or has obtained gainful employment within this state, whichever shall occur first).
+You see, Colorado will give you a license after a hearing if it is safe to do so, at least on year has passed since you last drove, applicable Colorado would law allow you to drive here and you are a Colorado resident ("Resident" means any person who owns or operates any business in this state or any person who has resided within this state continuously for a period of ninety days or has obtained gainful employment within this state, whichever shall occur first).
 This is regardless of what your home state's law says.

-In practical terms this means that if you qualify for a license under Colorado law, you must move to Colorado to become a Colorado resident and have not driven for at least a year.
+In practical terms this means that you must qualify for a license under Colorado law, qualify as a Colorado resident and have not driven for at least a year .
 And you should also know that Colorado does not have a certain length of stay residency requirement if you have a job or are operating a Colorado business.
 When we talk I'll give you more information about this.

 How Do You Know If You Qualify?